-The table and other exposed metal parts should be kept clean and free of rust.
-A coat of paste wax will help protect the table from tarnishing.
+The horizontal and vertical tables and other exposed metal parts should be kept clean and free of rust.
+A coat of paste wax will help protect the tables from tarnishing.

 After each day's use, brush or blow out dust and debris from the cutter, table, motor, etc.